 *Ergonomic contours *Some vibrations buzzy *Colour choices

-*Hand held controller * Removal instructions for vibe *Aesthetically pleasing
+*Hand held controller * Removal instructions for vibe? *Aesthetically pleasing

-*7 speeds *Combines well with other
+*7 speeds *Combines well with other toys

-*Versatile *Flanged base aids easy
+*Versatile *Flanged base easy insertion/use

 *Flanged base and central hole for the vibe

 allows a firm finger/thumb grip for intense thrusting